parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 ![img23](doc_images/img23.jpg){:width="80%"}

-6) Click the **Download to CSV** button on the top-right corner of the results panel to download your file to your computer.
+6) Click the **Download results** button on the top-right corner of the results panel to download your file to your computer in CSV format.
 You should be able to open this in Microsoft Excel, Google Sheets, or a regular text editor (e.g., Notepad for PC, TextEdit for Mac).
 We will review this file later, so keep it handy.

 ![img24](doc_images/img24.jpg){:width="60%"}